Henochilus

-It is a critically endangered species, and had been considered extinct for more than a century, until rediscovered in 1996.
+It is a Critically Endangered species, and now restricted to the Santo Antônio River, a tributary of the Doce River.
+It had been considered extinct for more than a century, until rediscovered in 1996.
 This species is known to feed on plants.
 It can reach up to 41.3 cm in standard length.

-The fish is named in honor of Henry Wheatland (1812-1893), who was President of the Essex Institute in Salem, Mass., USA, which published the description of the fish.
+Henochilus means "one-lipped", an allusion to this fish having a lip on the lower jaw but no lip on the upper jaw.
+The specific name honors Henry Wheatland (1812–1893), who was president of the Essex Institute in Salem, Massachusetts, United States, which published the description of the fish.